 Before they settled for the night they were ambushed by an enormous swarm of skeletal hands.
-After a long, protracted period of deadly combat and inappropriate squeezing they cleared out the critters and settled for the night.
+After a long, protracted period of deadly combat and inappropriate bodily contact they cleared out the critters and settled for the night.

 Amongst the detritus Anastasia discovered a cache of potions and decided to keep them secret from the rest of the group.
 She stealthily slipped them into her backpack while standing in front of the campfire being watched by everyone in the party.